-Mr. Liston’s legal career spans 25 years in the public and private sectors, including five years as an Assistant District Attorney under Robert M. Morgenthau in the Manhattan District Attorney’s Office and 20 years in private practice during which he has successfully handled a wide range of civil, criminal, and regulatory matters.
+Mr. Liston’s legal career spans over 25 years in the public and private sectors, including five years as an Assistant District Attorney under Robert M. Morgenthau in the Manhattan District Attorney’s Office and more than 20 years in private practice during which he has successfully handled a wide range of civil, criminal, and regulatory matters.

-He regularly advises and represents individuals and institutions in connection with white collar criminal and regulatory matters, and internal investigations.
-He frequently represents companies, institutions, and individuals who have been the victims of financial crimes, as well as embezzlement and fraud.
-On numerous occasions he has successfully referred matters for criminal prosecution while vigorously pursuing civil remedies.
+Mr. Liston also advises and represents individuals and institutions in connection with white collar criminal and regulatory matters, and internal investigations.
+He frequently represents companies, institutions, and individuals who have been the victims of crime, including embezzlement and fraud.
+On numerous occasions, he has successfully referred matters for criminal prosecution while vigorously pursuing civil remedies.

 He also counsels clients regarding Foreign Corrupt Practices Act and U.S. sanctions laws administered and enforced by the Department of Treasury’s Office of Foreign Assets Control.
-His practice includes complex civil litigation with a focus on fraud and Racketeer Influenced and Corrupt Organizations Act (RICO) claims, securities fraud, business, and financial disputes.
+His practice includes complex civil litigation with a focus on fraud and Racketeer Influenced and Corrupt Organizations Act (RICO) claims, securities fraud, business, financial disputes, and judgment enforcement.

 An experienced trial attorney, he is at home in the well of the courtroom, and he has handled numerous jury and bench trials and appeals in criminal and civil matters.